 Tank Rinse Systems - Tank rinse systems consist of a clean water supply tank mounted to the sprayer and one or more rotating discs or nozzles mounted inside the main sprayer tank.
 Water is pumped from the clean water tank to the rinse nozzles, which spray water around the inside of the spray tank.
-These systems are designed for in-field rinsing of the sprayer so that the tank washings can be applied to the field at label rates.
+These systems allow tank rinsing in the field thus removing the need to return to the filling station, and allow tank rinsate to be applied to the sprayed area.

-4.2 Minimizing Pesticide Drift in Orchards Part I
+4.2 Minimizing Pesticide Drift in Orchards